Okan-ITO/ReadMePreview/README.md

 ### Used By
-This project is used by the following companies:
+This project is used by:
-- Company 1
+- Example
-- Company 2
+- Example

 # Table of Contents
 - [Prerequisites](#prerequisites)